hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 The rest of this post will cover more data and application state management in a Angular 2 application.
 At the time of this writing Angular is on version <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 1</a>.
-This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 12</a>.
+This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 15</a>.
 The syntax of how Observables and their operators are imported may change.

 Observables can help manage async data and a few other useful patterns.
 Observables are similar to Promises but with a few key differences.
 The first is Observables emit multiple values over time.
 For example a Promise once called will always return one value or one error.
 This is great until you have multiple values over time.
 Web socket/real-time based data or event handlers can emit multiple values over any given time.
 This is where Observables really shine.
 Observables are used extensively in Angular 2.
-The new HTTP service and Event system are all Observable based.
+The new HTTP service and EventEmitter system are all Observable based.
 Lets look at an example where we subscribe to an Observable.

 <pre class="language-typescript">